Are you wondering how to perform the audit of expenses?

 - Substantive analytical procedures

-Audit of Operating expenses through Substantive Procedures:
+Audit of Operating Expenses through Substantive Procedures:

 Runners Insight: